-The portfolio development process for Idaho Power's 2019 IRP is an evolution from the process used for past IRPs in that the 2019 IRP resource portfolios were developed using the AURORA model's LTCE capability rather than manual selection and iteration as in prior years.
-The 24 resource portfolios developed are substantially different in their resource composition, where the different resource compositions are driven by assumed future conditions for natural gas price and carbon cost.
+The portfolio development process for Idaho Power's Second Amended 2019 IRP evolved from a completely manual portfolio development process in past IRPs to using the LTCE capability for the first time for the 2019 IRP.
+The 24 resource portfolios developed are substantially different in their resource composition, driven by assumed future conditions for natural gas price and carbon cost.
 Once resource portfolios were generated, cost analysis for the 24 resource portfolios was performed under four different assumptions: planning case conditions for natural gas price and carbon cost, and also under higher-cost futures as shown in Table 10.1.